ngrybird/FrontendTask/README.md

 ## Answer
 Please review the code from src/templates and src/sass folders.
-Extensive used of flex box.
+Extensively used of flex box.
 Used some of the images from actual axelerent website.